Waikato/tiny-weka/README.md

   `BLACKLISTED_PATHS`
 * Files that were manually modified (e.g., removing package manager code) need to be added to the `MODIFIED_FILES` list.
-If such a file has been updated in the subversion repository, a warning is being output.
+If such a file has been updated in the git repository, a warning is being output.

 ### Remove GPL